An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: GTEx Data Analysis

-In what follows we denote the estimated model parameters by $\theta = (\bmu_\0, \Delta, \Sigma, \bp)$, which are given in the Supplement, Section \ref{sec:GTEx est}.
+In what follows we denote the estimated model parameters by $\theta = (\Delta, \Sigma, \bp)$.
+Values of the estimated parameters can be found in Section 5 of the online supplementary material.
 The off-diagonal values of $\Delta$ are all positive but small in scale (between $0.07$ and $0.2$), suggesting that donor overlap among tissues and other features of the experimental design have a weak but positive effect on the correlations of effect sizes across tissues.
 The diagonal values of $\Sigma$ indicate modest heterogeneity of effect size variation across tissues.
 The off-diagonal values of $\Sigma$ reflect positive, often large, correlation of effect sizes arising from commonalities among tissues.
-The fitted probability mass function $\bp$ assigns probabilities to each of the $2^9$ possible eQTL configurations.
-The most likely configuration is ${\bf 0}$ with $p_\0=0.6808$, indicating that about $68\%$ of the gene-SNP pairs do not have an eQTL in any tissue.
-To summarize $\bp$ we compute the overall probability of seeing an eQTL in $k$ tissues, where $k$ ranges from $0$ to $9$.
-The results are shown in the blue curve of Figure \ref{fig:P}.
-The curve indicates that the most likely configurations are eQTLs in no tissue, in a single tissue, or in all tissues, and that the least likely configurations are those with eQTLs in roughly half the tissues.

-In order to assess the fit of the MT-eQTL model to the data, we compared the marginal distribution of the z-statistics for each tissue under the fitted model with the empirical distribution of the z-statistics for that tissue using a Q-Q plot.
-The results are given in Figure \ref{fig:QQ}.
-For each tissue, we used simulated data from the corresponding mixture of 2 Gaussians as theoretical quantiles, and the observed z-statistics as empirical quantiles.
-Overall, the marginal model for each tissue fits the bulk (from $-5$ to $5$) of the observed data well.
-There is only a small portion (below $1\%$) of gene-SNP pairs in each tissue with large effect sizes that make the data slightly heavy-tailed.
-Based on our experience, they hardly affect the model fitting or subsequent inferences.
-We note that there is room for more complex models that might better capture the tail behavior of the data.